MajidToorani/Portfolio/items/favourite_day.md

-This is an article about a favourite day.
+This is an article about a favorite day.